 Financial liabilities: The Company derecognises a financial liability when its contractual obligations are discharged or cancelled, or expire.
 The Company also derecognises a financial liability when its terms are modified and the cash flows under the modified terms are substantially different.
 In this case, a new financial liability based on the modified terms is recognised at fair value.
-The difference between the carrying amount of the financial liability extinguished and the new financial liability with modified terms is recognised in profit or loss.
+The difference between the carrying amount of the financial liability with modified terms is recognised in profit or loss.